[Whitepaper] Integrating Security Into the IoT Strategy in the New Converged Environment

 This paper is aimed at providing guidance to help organizations, IoT and IIoT solution providers, and the industry at large to better understand this new converged environment.
 It is also intended to improve the planning, designing, implementing and deployment of IoT devices, while ensuring that security is integrated into the IoT strategy across all levels of the organization.

 In the mid-1990s, organizations began interconnecting their control systems to improve productivity, maintenance and safety.
 Some of this interconnectivity was to the internet via sensors, endpoint devices, human-machine interfaces (HMIs), and programmable logic controllers (PLC) or remote terminal units (RTU) connected to gateways — the precursors to IoT.
 While this interconnectivity helped improve reliability and efficiency, security was not a key consideration in the planning, design and implementation of networked control systems.
 The lack of adequate security planning resulted in increased attack surfaces and successful cyberattacks across many industries.
 In addition to the lack of security, there often was a lack of adequate collaboration between the OT (the term “OT” didn’t exist at that time) and IT organizations.
+What is the relationship between cybersecurity and productivity?

 As you might suppose, the situation is more complicated today than it was in the 1990s or even in the early 2000s.
 Companies want to speed up and increase the connectivity between IT and OT to advance business productivity even more.
 There have been numerous demonstrations of improved productivity and cost savings using IIoT methodologies.
 However, security has not been a major consideration throughout this digital transformation.
 At the same time, hackers (individual or state-sponsored), malware writers, and criminal rings are now explicitly eyeing these environments for malicious damage and financial extortion.